cloudflare/workers-sdk/packages/miniflare/README.md

   - If the designator is a `string`, requests will be dispatched to the Worker with that `name`.
+  - If the designator is `(await import("miniflare")).kCurrentWorker`, requests will be dispatched to the Worker defining the binding.
   - If the designator is an object of the form `{ network: { ... } }`, where
     `network` is a
     [`workerd` `Network` struct](https://github.com/cloudflare/workerd/blob/bdbd6075c7c53948050c52d22f2dfa37bf376253/src/workerd/server/workerd.capnp#L555-L598),